Thanks for buying JadedAid. Now you’re wondering how to play the game. Here are the rules – official and made-up – to spice up your next TDY!

 Same rules as above, but the Donor role does not rotate clockwise.
 The Donor role is filled by the player who was victorious in the previous round, creating an echo chamber among players that think the same way and don’t want to entertain new ways of thinking.

-Purchase or print a deck of JadedAid for every player.
+Send the PDF deck of JadedAid to every player.

 Set a date and time that accommodates all players.

-Secure beverages (coffee, cocktails or a coffee cocktail) that is appropriate for your time zone at time of play.
+Secure beverages that are appropriate for your time zone at time of play.

-Login to a group chat on Skype, Google Hangout, or other video conferencing platform and play by having every player display their card at the same time.
+Login to a group Zoom, Skype, Google Hangout, or other video conferencing platform and play by having every player display their card at the same time.

 Enjoy time with friends even after your contracts end and you occupy different parts of the world.